 Implementing Action HE-6.1.1 - Fair Housing Services.
 Coordinate with fair housing service providers under the Urban County Community Development Block Grant (CDBG) program to provide fair housing outreach and education services.
+The City refers fair housing inquiries to the Housing Rights Center, Legal Services for Seniors, and Project Sentinel, as appropriate.
+The City also works with the County to bring fair housing outreach and education workshops to the community.

-Responsibility: City Manager, Planning Department
+Responsibility:

-Timing: Coordinate with fair housing service
+City Manager, Planning Department

-providers to conduct outreach and education activities in Gonzales at least annually
+Timing:Coordinate with fair housing serviceproviders to conduct outreach and educationactivities in Gonzales at least annually